Succinylglutamate desuccinylase

+Succinylglutamate desuccinylase is an enzyme characterised from the bacterium Pseudomonas cepacia that catalyzes the hydrolysis of N(2)-succinyl-L-glutamic acid to succinic acid and L-glutamic acid:

+This is the final step in the catabolism of the amino acid arginine, which begins with arginine N-succinyltransferase.

-This enzyme belongs to the family of hydrolases, those acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
+This enzyme is a hydrolase, one acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
 The systematic name of this enzyme class is N-succinyl-L-glutamate amidohydrolase.
-Other names in common use include N2-succinylglutamate desuccinylase, SGDS, and AstE.
-This enzyme participates in arginine and proline metabolism.
+Other names in use include N2-succinylglutamate desuccinylase, SGDS, and AstE (the gene).